 If you’re reading this blog post, you’re experiencing its new version.
 Yes, we launched the redesigned mangools blog last week!

-It may look familiar to you and that’s what we wanted to achieve.
+The design may look familiar to you and that’s what we wanted to achieve.
 The structure hasn’t changed that much but the design tells you’re on of the mangools websites.

 3 reasons why we redesigned our blog